 Campus Climate Survey

-This survey, administered at the University of Southern California (USC) by the USC Race and Equity Center, seeks to assess the campus climate for students, faculty, and staff around racial diversity, equity, and inclusion.
+The National Assessment of Collegiate Campus Climates (NACCC) is a national survey administered at the University of Southern California (USC) by the USC Race and Equity Center that seeks to assess the campus climate for students, faculty, and staff around racial diversity, equity, and inclusion.

 * Members include college and university presidents and provosts, campus diversity and inclusion officers, race and equity content faculty and experts, postsecondary institution membership association directors, institutional researchers, and survey methodologists.